Jordy9898/checksum_calculation/README.md

-check calculation of a series of bytes
+check calculation of a series of bytes. https://www.in-chip.it/checksum.html